COVID-19 Information for Current and Prospective Weddings

 For WEDDINGS BEING PLANNED

-There is understandably some concern among couples who are planning their wedding for later in 2020 or early-mid 2021.
+There is understandably some concern among couples who are planning their wedding for Spring - Fall 2021.
 Will the situation be improved by then to the point where their event can take place as planned?
-No one wants to put their lives on hold indefinitely for this, but we still have to acknowledge that it's certainly possible that this could last a little longer than expected, and have contingency plans in mind just in case.
+No one wants to put their lives on hold indefinitely for this, and even though the numbers are clearly moving in the right direction right now, we still have to acknowledge that it's certainly possible that this could last a little longer than expected, and have contingency plans in mind just in case.